• Skip to primary navigation

 Whenever we are in a big city with Japanese restaurants, the first thing I do is scour the internet to see if there is one selling abura soba.

-In Taipei there was and it was delicious… You can find more information and the address here.
+In Taipei there was and it was delicious… You can find the location of this lovely little Japanese restaurant in my Taipei map.

 22. Eat the best dumplings ever (nope, not at Din Tai Fung)